 Disqualification doesn’t just affect a person for the period of disqualification.
 It can permanently blight their business career.
 Companies fail all the time usually through no fault of the directors who can dust themselves off and try again.
 In contrast, disqualification marks a person out as being unfit to be a director.
 Even after the disqualification period has expired it can be necessary for the person to disclose that he or she has been disqualified in the past.
 This not only limits the opportunity to secure employment at an executive level but can prevent the person from being involved in various types of regulated business.
 If the person sets up a new company, the previous disqualification can make it difficult for the business to obtain funding from conventional sources, and more likely that HMRC will want bonds to be given for PAYE and VAT.

-If you have been contacted in relation to an investigation into your conduct as a director, or are facing the threat of disqualification proceedings, visit one of the links on this page.
-If you are facing a financial claim, visit our page entitled “Claims against Directors”
+If you have been contacted in relation to an investigation into your conduct as a director, or are facing the threat of director disqualification proceedings, visit one of the links on this page.
+If you are a director facing a financial claim, visit our page entitled “Claims against Directors”

 The Investigation Stage

 Since 1986 the Government has had the power to disqualify individuals from being directors or managers of companies under the Company Director Disqualification Act 1986.
 This power can only be used where it is in the public interest for the person to be disqualified.
 The guiding principle is that it is a privilege to be able to run a business with limited liability, and that privilege should be taken away from those who abuse it.